-Mitochondria is the powerhouse of our internal body's energy source, with its own set of DNA, working energy conversion and functionality.
+Mitochondria is the powerhouse of our internal body's energy (ATP) source, with its own set of DNA, working energy conversion and functionality.
 We rely on this miniature power cell in every part of our body.

 Without mitochondria, we wouldn’t be able to get much of anything done.
 We simply wouldn’t be.

 Mitochondrial DNA is the DNA located in the mitochondria.
 The mitochondrion is a cellular organelle responsible for converting chemical energy from food into a form that can be used by the cells.
 Although most DNA is packaged within chromosomes and the cell nucleus, mitochondria have their own known as mtDNA.

 This DNA encodes 37 genes in the human body.
 Most of these genes are solely inherited from the mother.
 The mitochondria in mammalian sperm are usually destroyed by the egg during fertilization.
 Further, mitochondria are contained in the sperm tail which only propels the sperm but does not fertilize.
 This maternal inheritance enables scientists to trace maternal history to the distant past.
 Mitochondrial eve is a technique used by scientists to try and trace the origin of human life.
 This technique majorly utilizes mtDNA.
 (Bradshaw, 2012)

 In most organisms, mtDNA is a double-stranded, covalently bonded DNA.
 In human beings, 100 to 10,000 copies of mtDNA are found in a cell.
 The two strands of this double-stranded DNA are differentiated by their nucleotide content.
 One is a guanine-rich strand known as a heavy strand and the other a cytosine heavy strand known as a light strand.
 Each strand is transcribed continuously and produces RNA molecules.

 Your Functional Medicine Health Clinic

 To see if our clinic can help you with your health needs, schedule a free call with us below: